robin-thomas/discuss/README.md

 # Features

 - Login using Arweave wallet.
 No registration is required.
-- Anyone can create a category or add a post or share a link.
+- Anyone can create a category or add a post or share a link or add a comment.
 - A post/link can be edited only by the user who added them.
 - There are no admins/moderators.
 Every user can participate in voting down bad posts or rewarding good content.
 - Any user is able to see the history of an edited post (thanks to Arweave’s Permaweb features).